 I have observed that, as there is an equal and opposite reaction to applied force in Physics, there appears to be an equal and opposite reaction to the application of Economic Force.

 Economic Force (aka Economic Violence) is any situation in which any economic actor is prevented from trading freely by laws and statutes, who is not themselves committing fraud, deception, or violence.

 Charities that give away goods, such as shoes, can destroy domestic markets and thereby leave those receiving aid in an even worse position overall.

 Price restrictions on goods that are in short supply simply cause those goods to disappear (into underground markets, where risk of doing business increases prices further), and thereby can even engineer famine.

-Prohibition of controlled substances that force people all parties involved into a dangerous underground lifestyle of inferior quality transactions that lead to a spiral of ill effects, and turn honest citizens into criminals in cages, all in the name of protecting the people.
+Prohibition of controlled substances that force people all parties involved into a dangerous underground lifestyle of inferior quality transactions that lead to a spiral of ill effects, and turn honest citizens into criminals, all in the name of protecting the people.

 This is not simple 'blowback', or unintended consequences.
 There is something more to it – I suspect, but cannot yet prove, that there is an underlying universal principle.

 I declare that there appears to be a law within the mechanics of complex systems:

 "The initiation of force (violence, theft, or fraud) with the intention of improving a situation, always leads to a worse eventual outcome, given a sufficiently detailed observation."